-Actions by the states are acceptable as long as they do not affect federal arrangements. of universal service elements in deciding what will be covered by a state fund.
+Actions by the states are acceptable as long as they do not affect federal arrangements.

 They do not have to mirror federal procedures.
-The legislation, however,
+The legislation, however, does stipulate that any actions by the states are acceptable only as long as they do not affect federal arrangements.